 1. Establish boundaries

-Teaching is a lot like parenting in that it’s a job that never ends.
-You never go to bed feeling that you did all you could do and met every child’s needs in every area.
-It feels like there is always more you could be doing.
+Teaching is a lot like parenting in that it can feel like a job that never ends.
+You rarely if ever go to bed feeling that you did all you could do or met every child’s needs.
+It may feel like there is always more you could (and/or should) be doing.
 If you’re not clear on what's important, you’ll always feel guilty and like you’re not doing enough.

 Boundaries in time-management help you decide with intentionality in advance what you’re going to say “yes” to and what you’ll say “no” to.
 Saying “no” allows you to free up time for what you want to say "yes" to.